-We entered into an employment agreement with Mr. Myron effective as of October 1, 2012.
-In addition to his salary and eligibility for a discretionary bonus, Mr. Myron's employment agreement provides that he shall receive up to \$12,000 a month to reimburse him for his housing costs for living in Bermuda during the term of the agreement.
+We are party to an employment agreement with Mr. Myron, which employment agreement became effective on the Effective Date.
+The initial term of Mr. Myron's employment agreement was for one year commencing on the Effective Date.
+The employment agreement provides for automatic renewals for one-year periods unless either the Company or Mr. Myron gives 60 days' written notice that such party does not intend to renew the term.
+No party to Mr. Myron's employment agreement provided such notice and accordingly, the term extended to December 17, 2016.
+The employment agreement provides that Mr. Myron is eligible to participate in any long-term incentive plan of the Company, and that any bonus and other incentive compensation paid to Mr. Myron shall be subject to clawback or forfeiture as required by the Board of Directors to comply with applicable law.
+Mr. Myron's employment agreement provides that he shall receive up to \$12,000 a month to reimburse him for his housing costs for living in Bermuda during the term of the employment agreement.
 Additionally, pursuant to his employment agreement, Mr. Myron is entitled to receive tax equalization gross-up payments or other Bermuda tax payments that he may be subject to with respect to any payments or benefits that he is entitled to under his employment agreement to reimburse him for any Bermuda taxes imposed upon him (the "Tax Equalization Payments").